Timothyw0/react-wedding/README.md

 First version released with hidden RSVP functionality for Save the Date info.
 RSVP testing website is live at https://wedding-qa.web.app

+## 1.1 11/14/2023
+Added additional photos into the gallery on the About Us page.

 ## Welcome!

 This is my personal project to create my own wedding website using ReactJS as a Single Page Application (SPA).